 What re-initialisation frequency can be used?
-In this study it was shown that it takes 547 around 6 hours for the precipitation in the model to spin-up, meaning that a re-initialisation 548 frequency of 6 hours or less would result in unrealistic intensities of precipitation.
-It was also 549 found that after 48 hours the precipitation again became unrealistic, showing that boundary 550 conditions do not provide enough constraint for the model to run for longer integrations.
-551 Therefore for long downscaling integrations the model must be re-initialised at a minimum 552 every 36 hours, and at a maximum every 12 hours.
-The precipitation data for the first 6 553 hours after re-initialisation would be unrealistic.
-This frequency may need to be reduced for 554 events with weaker forcing, the cases here both have a strong large-scale feature associated 555 with them for the entire period of the runs.
-The solution would be to have overlapping 556 integrations, allowing the model to spin-up whilst the previous run is still producing realistic 557 distributions, i.e. re-initialising every 24 hours, running for 36 hours and not using the first 6 558 hours of data.
-Whether this dependence on the strength of the forcing is taken into account 559 in timeseries downscaling is not clear, although suggests that this will be a big factor on the 560 uncertainties associated with the downscaled field.
-561
+In this study it was shown that it takes around 6 hours for the precipitation in the model to spin-up, meaning that a reinitialisation frequency of 6 hours or less would result in unrealistic intensities of precipitation.
+It was also found that after 48 hours the precipitation again became unrealistic, showing that boundary conditions do not provide enough constraint for the model to run for longer integrations.
+Therefore, for long downscaling integrations the model must be re-initialised at a minimum every 36 hours, and at a maximum every 12 hours.
+The precipitation data for the first 6 hours after re-initialisation would be unrealistic.
+This frequency may need to be reduced for events with weaker forcing; the cases here both have a strong large-scale feature associated with them for the entire period of the runs.
+The solution would be to have overlapping integrations, allowing the model to spin-up whilst the previous run is still producing realistic distributions, that is, re-initialising every 24 hours, running for 36 hours and not using the first 6 hours of data.
+Whether this dependence on the strength of the forcing is taken into account in timeseries downscaling is not clear, although it suggests that this will be a big factor on the uncertainties associated with the downscaled field.

 How does the location uncertainty of the precipitation vary over time?
-By investigating the lead time, the time between initialising the model and the peak precipitation, it was shown that the uncertainties associated with the precipitation location increase during the 48 hour period, with the 12 hour lead time showing the best agreement to the low resolution raingauge data.
+By investigating the lead time, the time between initialising the model and the peak precipitation, it was shown that the uncertainties associated with the precipitation location increase during the 48 hour period, with the 12-hour lead time showing the best agreement to the low resolution raingauge data.
 This again shows the importance of the initial state.
 Roberts (2008b) noted that getting the location of storms correct is a big challenge, suggesting both resolution and the initial conditions have a large effect of the positions on storms.
-This result is of particular importance when using downscaled data as input to other models, e.g. hydrological models, that will need to take into account the changing uncertainty in the predictions.
+This result is of particular importance when using downscaled data as input to other models, for example, hydrological models that will need to take into account the changing uncertainty in the predictions.

 What is the spatial variation in the precipitation output?
-The configuration of the down-571 scaling was investigated by running the very-high resolution runs (4 km and 1.5 km) both 572 by nesting them within a parent model and by running them directly from the global data, 573 to determine whether the variation between the runs is more dependent on the driving data 574 or the resolution of the run.
-The result of the nesting was for the location of the precipita-575 tion to be in similar locations for the different lead times, compared to when the runs were 576 forced directly from the global data.
-This is likely due to stronger forcing from the nesting, 577 compared to the boundary forcing from the global model.
-Roberts (2008b) suggest that the 578 resolution of a model for such level of detail needs to be around 1-2 km where the convective 579 parameterisations can also be switched off.
-The convective parametrisation was switched off 580 for the 1.5 km run, where a lot more detail in the precipitation field is seen, and an increase 581 in the area averaged precipitations intensities was seen.
-The accuracy of the extra detail 582 produced by the 1.5 km run could not be assessed.
-583
+The configuration of the downscaling was investigated by running the very high-resolution runs (4 km and 1.5 km) both by nesting them within a parent model and by running them directly from the global data, to determine whether the variation between the runs is more dependent on the driving data or the resolution of the run.
+The result of the nesting was for the location of the precipitation to be in similar locations for the different lead times, compared to when the runs were forced directly from the global data.
+This is likely due to stronger forcing from the nesting, compared to the boundary forcing from the global model.
+Roberts (2008b) suggest that the resolution of a model for such level of detail needs to be around 1-2 km where the convective parameterisations can also be switched off.
+The convective parameterisation was switched off for the 1.5 km run, where a lot more detail in the precipitation field is seen, and an increase in the area averaged precipitations intensities was seen.
+The accuracy of the extra detail produced by the 1.5 km run could not be assessed.